Skip to main content

 Intensive Irrigation

 Intensive irrigation refers to the practice of applying large amounts of water to crops to maximize yield.
-While it can enhance agricultural productivity, it often leads to negative environmental impacts, such as water scarcity and soil degradation.
+While it can enhance agricultural productivity, it often leads to negative environmental impacts, such as soil degradation and water resource depletion.
 Understanding the balance between water use and crop needs is crucial for sustainable agriculture.

 Recommended video: